yochen729/Program-Design-Final-Project/index.md

-# Program Design Final Project - The Simple Bank System Simulator
+# Program Design Final Project - The Simple Bank System

 ## How to execute our program

-####  1. Get the source code
+###  1. Get the source code
-    Clone or download source code from Github.
-You can download it directly, or use a tool like Git-bash, tortoise git... , or download the release .exe file.
+  >Clone or download source code from Github.
+You can download it directly,
+  >or use a tool like Git-bash, tortoise git... ,
+  >or download the release .exe file.

-####  2. Go to our final_program_new_version folder
+###  2. Go to our final_program_new_version folder
-    Open the terminal and use cd command to change direction to final_program_new_version folder.
+ >Open the terminal and use cd command to change direction to final_program_new_version folder.

-####  3. Compile the source code
+###  3. Compile the source code
-    Notice: Make sure you are using windows operating system, because in our program we have the <conio.h> and <windows.h>.
+ >Notice: Make sure you are using windows operating system, because in our program we have the <conio.h> and <windows.h>.
-    Use terminal and type "gcc *c -o bank", then press enter to get a file.
+ >Use terminal and type "gcc *c -o bank"
+ >then press enter to get a file.

 ####  4. Run the code
-    Use ./bank to start our program.
+ >Use ./bank to start our program.

 ## 銀行系統模擬